 - You need a power plug adapter on the Comoros, when living in the United States of America.

 - Be extra careful with certain appliances because of the difference in frequency.

 Below you find pictures of the applied power sockets and corresponding plugs.
 And we provide more information about the voltage and frequency.

 Electricity on the Comoros

-On the Comoros the power plugs and sockets are of type C and E. The standard voltage is 220 V and the standard frequency is 50 Hz.
+On the Comoros the power plug sockets are of type C and E. The standard voltage is 220 V and the frequency is 50 Hz.

 Power plug adapter needed on the Comoros?

-On the Comoros the power plugs and sockets are of type C and E. Check out the following pictures.
+On the Comoros the power plug sockets are of type C and E. Check out the following pictures.
 When living in the United States of America you need a power plug adapter for sockets type C and E.